Global Weak Solutions of a Thermodynamically Consistent Diffuse Interface Model for Nonhomogeneous Incompressible Two-phase Flows with a Soluble Surfactant: Main Results

 Other mobilities with linear degeneracy near the degenerate points are also possible. \end{remark}

 \begin{remark}\rm Since estimates for the chemical potential $\mu_\phi$ are unavailable when the mobility $m_\phi$ is degenerate, we cannot obtain an energy inequality in the general case with mass transfer (cf. \eqref{energyineq}).
-If $\sigma_1 = 0$ or $\overline{\phi_0}=c$, we have $\sigma_1 \bracket{\phi} \bracket{\overline{\phi}-c} \equiv 0$, then the energy inequality \eqref{energyinequalitydm} holds.
+If $\sigma_1 = 0$ or $\overline{\phi_0}=c$, we have

+then the energy inequality \eqref{energyinequalitydm} holds.
 With the aid of \eqref{energyinequalitydm}, we can derive uniform-in-time estimates for global weak solutions on $[0,\infty)$.
 Otherwise, the additional term due to mass transfer